Seresco NV: Using naturally dry outside air to remove moisture

 Let’s take a look at some application examples for the NV.

-Any pool facility in a dry climate is a candidate for the NV because it can maintain space conditions for a higher percentage of the year, simply by using the air outside to ventilate the natatorium.
+Any pool facility in a dry climate is a candidate for the NV because it can maintain space conditions for a higher percentage of the year, simply by using the air outdoors to ventilate the natatorium.

 Indoor Water Parks